SammyAbbas1/Spotify-Playlist-Generator/README.md

    pip install spotipy nltk pandas scikit-learn pillow

-3. Obtain your Spotify API credentials by creating an app on the Spotify Developer Dashboard
- //and replace the placeholder credentials in the code.
+3. Obtain your Spotify API credentials by creating an app on the Spotify Developer Dashboard and replace the placeholder credentials in the code.

 4. Run the application: